 Project Funded by Private Investment, Not Taxpayer Dollars

-Roseville, Calif., June 21, 2013 Union Pacific Railroad will strengthen Oregon's transportation infrastructure by investing nearly $8.6 million to construct a new siding track on the main Union Pacific rail line in Portland between NE 122nd Avenue and NE 162nd Avenue.
-When two trains meet on a single line of railroad track one train waits on the siding track while the second train passes.
-The project, funded entirely by Union Pacific without taxpayer dollars, begins in June and is scheduled to be completed by the end of the year.
+Omaha, Neb., August 08, 2013 Union Pacific Railroad will strengthen Iowa's transportation infrastructure by investing nearly $8 million in the rail line between Mason City and near Iowa Falls.
+The project, funded entirely by Union Pacific without taxpayer dollars, began August 6 and is scheduled to be completed by the end of the year.

-The railroad will build the new siding with 5,000 railroad ties, more than 500 tons of rock ballast and two new switches.
+The railroad will replace 50,500 railroad ties and install 18,000 tons of rock ballast.
+In addition, crews will renew the surfaces at 73 road crossings.
 The project is one of nearly 1,500 Union Pacific will complete across its 32,000-mile network this year to help improve train operating efficiency, reduce motorist wait times at crossings and enhance safety.

-"Union Pacific helps link businesses with consumers, suppliers and markets across the nation and around the world," said Scott Moore, regional public affairs vice president.
+"Union Pacific helps link businesses with consumers, suppliers and markets across the nation and around the world," said Donna Kush, Union Pacific vice president - Public Affairs, Northern Region.
 "In addition to helping move customers' goods more safely and efficiently, our investments support communities by reducing traffic congestion, facilitating industrial development and, promoting economic expansion."

 Improved and additional freight rail capacity helps reduce highway congestion and contributes to a cleaner environment.
 One Union Pacific train can take up to 300 trucks off America's roads, and Union Pacific can move one ton of freight nearly 500 miles on a single gallon of diesel fuel.